アイスランド

 Map: https://bit.ly/3n0OtBC

-An open-air museum where you can experience life of earlier times.
-It includes 20 buildings moved from central Reykjavík and recreates a town square, village, and farm.
+An open-air museum where you can experience life of the past.
+It features 20 relocated buildings from Reykjavík’s center, recreating a town square, village, and farm.

 Map: https://bit.ly/3xWO2xl

 A beautiful small island across from Reykjavík.
-It contains Iceland's first stone building, now a small historical exhibit and a restaurant.
+It has the first stone building constructed in Iceland, now housing a small historical exhibition and a restaurant.

 Map: https://goo.gl/maps/NZNzjtdyf5FP87PA8